-- Arizona statutes do not require an addition to Arizona gross income for the amount of qualified research expenses equal to the amount of the allowable Arizona credit for increased research expenses for the taxable year. - If the taxpayer reduces the amount of the deduction for qualified research expenses in the computation of federal taxable income (or federal adjusted gross income), Arizona statutes do not allow a subtraction from Arizona gross income for the amount of the expense reduction. - If the taxpayer adjusts the federal asset basis of capitalized research expenses and reduces the amount of amortization deductible in the computation of federal taxable income (or federal adjusted gross income), Arizona statutes do not allow a subtraction from Arizona gross income for additional amortization. - If the taxpayer claims a reduced federal credit for increased research expenses and claims the Arizona credit for increased research expenses, Arizona statutes do not require the taxpayer to reduce the Arizona credit for increased research expenses in a manner similar to the federal reduction method.
+- Arizona statutes do not require an addition to Arizona gross income for the amount of qualified research expenses equal to the amount of the allowable Arizona credit for increased research expenses for the taxable year. - If the taxpayer reduces the amount of the deduction for qualified research expenses in the computation of federal taxable income, Arizona statutes do not allow a subtraction from Arizona gross income for the amount of the expense reduction. - If the taxpayer adjusts the federal asset basis of capitalized research expenses and reduces the amount of amortization deductible in the computation of federal taxable income, Arizona statutes do not allow a subtraction from Arizona gross income for additional amortization. - If the taxpayer claims a reduced federal credit for increased research expenses and claims the Arizona credit for increased research expenses, Arizona statutes do not require the taxpayer to reduce the Arizona credit for increased research expenses in a manner similar to the federal reduction method.